tlaze/ReadMeGenerator/readMeEx.md

   ## Questions

-  If you have any questions, comments, or issues feel free to contact asfd directly through
+  If you have any questions, comments, or issues feel free to contact \ directly through

-  email: sdf
+  email:

-  or check out my gitHub: asdf
+  or check out my gitHub: